mhyrr/conversationjs/readme.md

 # ConversationJS ![](public/favicon.svg)

-ConversationJS is a modern platform for structured, collaborative discussions that combines the power of Git with a clean, threaded UI.
+ConversationJS is a platform for structured, collaborative discussions that combines the power of Git with a clean, threaded UI.
 Key features:

 * **Git-Native**: Every conversation is a markdown file, every message is a commit - giving you full history and collaboration features
 * **Flexible Threading**: Support for multi-subject conversations that can split and branch naturally